 DFPS contracts with about 300 licensed residential child care providers to provide substitute care to children in DFPS’s managing conservatorship.
 Through these contracts, DFPS establishes the qualifications, standards, services, expectations, and outcomes for 24-hour child-care facilities and child-placing agencies.

 DFPS has residential contract managers who assess, monitor, and manage these contracts.
 Residential contract managers serve as liaisons between DFPS field staff and providers to improve communication, gather input, and resolve conflicts.
-They also work closely with a DFPS third party reviewer, Child Protective Services, and the DFPS Child Care Licensing Division to ensure contractors comply with service level requirements, contracts expectations, and licensing standards.
+They also work closely with a third party reviewer, Child Protective Services, and HHS Child Care Licensing to ensure contractors comply with service level requirements, contracts expectations, and licensing standards.